atmoswing/atmoswing-user-manual/docs/app-optimizer/classic-calibration.rst

 Classic calibration
 ===================

-The calibration procedure that we call "sequential" or "classic" was elaborated upon by [Bontron2004]_ (see also [Radanovics2013]_ and [BenDaoud2016]_).
+The calibration procedure that we call "sequential" or "classic" was elaborated by [Bontron2004]_ (see also [Radanovics2013]_ and [BenDaoud2016]_).
 It is a semi-automatic procedure that optimizes the spatial windows in which the predictors are compared and the number of analogs for every level of analogy.
 The different analogy levels (e.g., the atmospheric circulation or moisture index) are calibrated sequentially.
 The procedure consists of the following steps [Bontron2004]_:

 1. Manual selection of the following parameters: